Wall Street Pummels Kaleyra Inc. (KLR) After Recent Earnings Report

-Kaleyra Inc. (AMEX:KLR) went up by 9.02% from its latest closing price compared to the recent 1-year high of $17.60.
-The company’s stock price has collected 2.77% of gains in the last five trading sessions.
-Press Release reported on 02/16/21 that Kaleyra Announces Highest Quarterly Revenue for Fourth Quarter and Full Year 2020 Financial Results Exceeding Revenue Guidance
+Kaleyra Inc. (AMEX:KLR) went up by 9.02% from its latest closing price compared to the recent 1-year high of $19.05.
+The company’s stock price has collected 20.92% of gains in the last five trading sessions.
+Press Release reported on 02/19/21 that Kaleyra to Acquire Mobile Messaging Solution Provider mGage for $215 Million and Prices $200 Million of Senior Unsecured Convertible Notes and $125 Million Common Stock

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.